alejandrocoding/easy-deploy-extension/README.md

 </figure>

 5. Select the `dist/` folder
-6. Open GitHub.com page and navigate to your repository, click on the extension to see the popup working
+6. Open GitHub.com page and navigate to your repository, click on the extension to see the popup working.

 Note: Keep in mind when developing locally, `background.ts` and `contentScript.ts` are being updated dynamically.
 However, sometimes you might need to manually update the extension content from the Chrome extension's page.